copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 88**

-- (Gwinnett County GA -- 6:05 PM Domestic Disturbance Call) Officers respond to a domestic disturbance call from a motel and find a woman irate with her boyfriend, whom she found in a truck with another woman.
+- (Gwinnett County, GA -- 6:05 PM Domestic Disturbance Call) Officers respond to a domestic disturbance call from a motel and find a woman irate with her boyfriend, whom she found in a truck with another woman.
-- Las Vegas, NV
+- (Las Vegas, NV -- 8:17 PM Man With A Knife Call) Officer Jeff Harper.
-- Maricopa County AZ
+- (Maricopa County, AZ -- 12:19 AM Unknown Trouble Call) Deputy David Jones.

 ## CP-1808